 Time blocking is a scheduling format that helps boost productivity through focused work done in specific blocks of time.
 Using this approach, tasks are outlined and slotted for different dates/times.
 From here, you then work in sprints on one type of work (rather than several at once.)
 As such, it often adds clarity, intention, and important boundaries to the workday.

-In a way, time blocking is a form of the Pomodoro Method (named for the tomato-shaped kitchen timer), in which you work for set “sprints” of 15-60 minutes at a time and then take a short break to recharge before picking work up again.
+In a way, time blocking is a form of the Pomodoro Method (a productivity system named for the tomato-shaped kitchen timer), in which you work for set “sprints” of 15-60 minutes at a time and then take a short break to recharge before picking work up again.

 The time blocking approach to scheduling allows you to get away from the defensive approach to work, in which you’re constantly fielding tasks, emails, and requests as they crop up throughout the day.